How to Recover Financially After Coronavirus

 As soon as you have worked out what kind of government support you are entitled to and your likely income for the coming months, you can start drawing up a special COVID-19 budget.
 It may sound boring, but it could help you to avoid a whole host of financial woes.

 A good place to start is to look at your direct debits and think about which ones could be cancelled.
 Gym subscriptions, for example, are an expensive luxury that many people pay for without even using.
-If lockdown life has helped you rediscover the joys of outdoor exercise, saving money on the gym is an obviously smart move.
+But, on the other hand, if lockdown life has helped you rediscover the joys of outdoor exercise, saving money on the gym is an obviously smart move.

 Similarly, you should take stock of spending habits that do little to improve your quality of life but incrementally add up to a significant chunk of your income.
 This could include, for example, takeaway dinners, fast fashion items, or sugary treats.
 Whatever your spending crux, try to identify it and make a conscious effort to reduce unnecessary outgoings.
 For more help on drawing up a realistic budget, take a look at this handy article from Forbes.